Read with BonusRead with Bonus

 "Look at you!
 You look like a mess!"
 Juniper's sharp voice echoed in the spacious living room.
 "Why are you back so late?
 Where have you been?"

-Wendy pressed her lips together and replied softly, "I had something to do."
+Wendy pressed her lips together and replied softly, "I went to the hospital..."

 Wendy's movements faltered as she changed her shoes, a wave of exhaustion and grievance washing over her, but she held back her anger.